retypeapp/retype/hosting/cloudflare.md

 We first recommend adding the [Retype GitHub Build Action](https://retype.com/guides/github-actions/#step-1-add-retype-actionyml-workflow) to your project to automate the building and deployment of your Retype powered website.

 ## Step 2: Signup for Cloudflare

-1. Go to the Cloudflare website at https://www.cloudflare.com/
+1. Go to the Cloudflare website at [cloudflare.com](https://www.cloudflare.com/)
-2. Click on "Sign up" on the top right of the page.
+2. Click on **Sign up** on the top right of the page and follow the instructions
-3. You can sign up using your apple account or normal gmail account.
-4. You will be taken to Cloudflare dashboard
+4. After sign up, you will have access to your Cloudflare dashboard

 ## Step 3: Create a new page

-1. Once in the dashboard, scroll down until you see "Pages"
+1. Once in the dashboard, scroll down until you see **Pages**
-2. Click on "Create a project"
+2. Click on **Create a project**
-3. "Connect to Git"
+3. Click on **Connect to Git**
-4. Choose your repository
+4. Follow the instruction and choose your repository
-5. Choose your project name that will be the website name
+5. Choose your project name and by default that will be the website name
-6. Choose production branch as "retype", refer to step 1.
+6. Choose production branch as `retype`, but please ensure you have completed [Step 1](#step-1-add-retype-actionyml-workflow) above first
 7. Save and deploy
-8. Your website will be up in CloudFlare Page!
+8. Give Cloudflare a few moments and your website will be online :+1: